paulgovan/AutoDeskR/README.md

 ```

 # Data Management

+The Data Management API provides users a way to store and access data across the Forge Platform.

 ## Create a Bucket and Upload a File
-The Data Management API provides a way to store and access data on the platform.
-Model files are hosted in the cloud and organized into buckets.
 To create a bucket, first get a token with the `bucket:create`, `bucket:read`, and `data:write` scopes.

 ```
 resp <- getToken(id = Sys.getenv("client_id"), secret = Sys.getenv("client_secret"),